open/close all folders

 - On Farscape, the Scarrans actually consider this a valid interrogation technique.
 Crichton only beat it because an artificially intelligent hallucination helped him counter it.

 - This was exceptional surreal as all the non-humans John had met appeared...as non-humans.
 And everyone on Earth was perfectly okay with Luxans and Delvians running around.

 - The Sarah Connor Chronicles plays this perfectly straight when Sarah's disturbing dreams of being kidnapped and tortured send her to a sleep clinic, with scenes shifting between Sarah's stay in the clinic and her frightening dreams.
 As she begins to gain control in her "dreams" and the world of the clinic spirals into paranoia and horror, viewers may come to suspect the presence of the trope, at which the show hints from the very beginning by starting the episode in the "dream".

 - Done in Legend of the Seeker where the title character is led to believe that the entire series has been a hallucination during an illness.

-- This is a recurring theme in the 5th Season of House.
-The episodes leading up to the season finale suggest to the viewer that Greg has earned a happy ending, but we soon learn that the reverse is actually true.
+- This is a recurring theme in the 5th Season.
+The episodes leading up to the season finale suggest to the viewer that Greg has earned a happy ending, but you soon learn that the reverse is actually true.